The Table Settings block header, in the table configuration page, contains the following tools and buttons:

-You can read here full manual on how the Table Tools work.
+You can read the full manual on how the Table Tools works here.

-Placeholders tab allows you to configure dynamic variables that can be used in MySQL queries to build the tables, and adjusted from shortcodes, to use same table in different pages to present different data.
-You can read full tutorial on using placeholders here.
+The placeholders tab allows you to configure dynamic variables that can be used in MySQL queries to build the tables, and adjusted from shortcodes to use the same table in different pages to present different data.
+You can read the full tutorial on using placeholders here.

-- %VAR1%, %VAR2%, %VAR3% – custom dynamic variables that you can use in the WHERE clause of your query.
-You can define the defaults here, which will be used when no other values are provided in the shortcode, and at the moment of initial table creation.
+- %VAR1%, %VAR2%, %VAR3% – These are custom dynamic variables you can use in the WHERE clause of your query.
+You can define the defaults here that will be used when no other values are provided in the shortcode at the moment of initial table creation.

-- %CURRENT_USER_ID% – when used in the query, at the moment of table generation it will be always replaced with the ID of currently logged in user (0 for logged out users).
-You can override your current ID here for the table generation if necessary (e.g. your ID is 1 and there are no entries in this table where USER_ID = 1).
+- %CURRENT_USER_ID% – When used in the query at the moment of table generation it will be always replaced with the ID of the currently logged-in user (0 for logged-out users).
+You can override your current ID here for the table generation if necessary (e.g., if your ID is 1, and there are no entries in this table where USER_ID = 1).

-- %CURRENT_USER_LOGIN% – when used in the query, at the moment of table generation it will be always replaced with the Login of currently logged in user (empty string for logged out users).
-You can override your current login here for the table generation if necessary (e.g. your login is ‘admin’ and there are no entries in this table where user_login = ‘admin’).
+- %CURRENT_USER_LOGIN% – When used in the query at the moment of table generation it will always be replaced with the Login of the currently logged-in user (empty string for logged-out users).
+You can override your current login here for the table generation if necessary (e.g., your login is ‘admin’ and there are no entries in this table where user_login = ‘admin’).

-- %WPDB% – will be replaced by the prefix of currently used database, by default ‘wp_’.
+- %WPDB% – This will be replaced by the prefix of the currently used database, by default ‘wp_’.
 You can override the default here.

 Table Settings - Table Preview and Column SettingsPreview how the table will look and work on front-end, edit the table data, change the column settings

-The Table Preview and Column Settings block is the section of the Table Configuration page where you can see a realtime live preview of how the table will look and function in front-end, and also edit the table data.
-Every change you make to the table settings or column settings will be reflected here after you click “Apply“.
-Let’s go through all the elements of this section in detail:
+The Table Preview and Column Settings block is the section of the Table Configuration page where you can see a real-time preview of how the table will look and function in the front-end, and where you can also edit the table data.
+Every change you make to the table settings or column settings will be reflected here after you click “Save Changes“.
+The elements of this section are:

 - Add a column button.
 Available only in manually created tables or imported tables.

 - Add a formula column button.
-By clicking this button you can open a formula generator dialog, in which you can configure a formula (calculated) columns.
-Read here full information about this type of columns.
+By clicking this button, you can open a formula generator dialog, in which you can configure formula (calculated) columns.
+Read here for full information about this type of column.

 - Table preview section.
-Here you will see the table preview (with editing capabilities for tables which support this), close to how it will appear in the site’s front-end.
+Here you will see the table preview (with editing capabilities for supporting tables), approximately as it will appear in the site’s front-end.

 - Column settings button.
-This button is rendered for all the columns (only in the preview, it doesn’t appear on the site’s front-end), it opens the column settings sidebar for the column.
+This button is rendered for all the columns (only in the preview, however.
+It doesn’t appear on the site’s front-end).
+It opens the column settings sidebar for the column.

-- Documentation button.
+- View Documentation button.
 Opens related documentation in a new tab.